 If you wish to go to a care home where the total weekly cost is greater than this, family or friends (not yourself and usually not your spouse) may have to contribute towards the extra cost.
 This is called a “third party top up”.

-If you are already living in a residential or nursing facility and pay for this yourself (with no support from the local authority), you may be eligible for funding if your savings are about to reduce to £23,250.
+If you are already living in a residential or nursing care home and pay for this yourself (with no support from the local authority), you may be eligible for funding if your savings are about to reduce to £23,250.
 Please contact adult social care to arrange a financial assessment and assessment of your eligibility.
 If possible please contact the council before you make the payment that will reduce the capital below £23,250.

 If your current care home is more expensive than the local authority rates (see above), there is no guarantee that the council will pay the full weekly cost of your stay.
 Some homes are willing to accept the local authority rates once your funds drop to the capital limit threshold and the council will try and negotiate this with them.
 In some instances, a third party top up will need to be made towards your stay to cover the full cost (from a relative / friend).
 You are not allowed to pay your own third party top up.